Our Purpose

 Professional Background

 In 2021, she ran an unprecedented grassroots campaign for NYC mayor and was the first Afro-Latina candidate to make the ballot.
+Dianne serves on the board of Human Services Action and is a member of the Executive Committee of the board of Ramapo for Children.

 At the National Dominican Women Caucus conference discussing the right to housing and challenges with affordability and access.